stray-codes/chordinator/README.md

 ## Building and Selfhosting
 This project was made with [Preact](https://preactjs.com/).
-You can build and selfhost it yourself.
+You can build and selfhost it.

 -   `pnpm install` - Installs all dependencies